homeinfra/Horizon/README.md

 # Horizon
-This repository describes in a GitOps fashion the setup of my kuberetes cluster named Horizon (in homage to the [Event Horizon Telescope (EHT)](https://en.wikipedia.org/wiki/Event_Horizon_Telescope)).
+This repository describes in a GitOps fashion the setup of my kubernetes cluster named Horizon (in homage to the [Event Horizon Telescope (EHT)](https://en.wikipedia.org/wiki/Event_Horizon_Telescope)).

 ## Quick Start
-To get setup locally as a client and control Horizon, simply download [this file](src/client/setup-windows.bat) in a folder to use a a work directory and execute it.
-This will set you up with WSL, Ubuntu and a copy of this repository in your home direcotry.
+The client environment is currently supported for the following:
+### Windows 10 (or superior)
+[Download and execute this script](src/client/setup-windows.bat).
+This script is desgined to run on a fresh vanilla installation of Windows.
+At the end of it's execution, it will have setup a Ubuntu environment (running under WSL 2) where Docker is supported and this repository was cloned.
+### Ubuntu
+[Download and execute this script](src/client/setup-linux.sh).
+This script is designed to run on a fresh vanilla installation of Ubuntu, but might work on any debian-based distribution that supports apt-get.
+At the end of it's execution, it will have setup an environment where docker is supported and this respository was cloned.

+You are now fully setup.
+Everything will run using the linux shell and docker.
+You can launch any executable you wish from within the repository that was just cloned.
+Keep on reading to figure out what to execute.

 ## About this repo